 FRH 111.
 Elementary French.
 (3 h)

-Two-semester sequence designed to help students to understand and speak French and also learn to read and write French at the elementary level.
+The first course in a two-semester sequence designed to help students to understand and speak French and also learn to read and write French at the elementary level.

 FRH 112.
 Elementary French.
 (3 h)

-Two-semester sequence designed to help students to understand and speak French and also learn to read and write French at the elementary level.
+The second course in a two-semester sequence designed to help students to understand and speak French and also learn to read and write French at the elementary level.
 P-FRH 111.

 FRH 113.
 Intensive Elementary French.
 (4 h)

 Review of the material from 111-112 in one semester, intended for students whose preparation for 153 is inadequate.
 Credit not given for both 113 and 111 or 112.
 Offered in the fall semester only.
 By placement or faculty recommendation.

 Intermediate-level course covering the structure of the language, developing students' reading, writing, and conversation skills and preparing them for oral and written discussion of readings in French 212 and 213.
 Note that 153 and other 153 marked courses (153F, 154) are mutually exclusive.
 P-FRH 111 and FRH 112, or 113, or placement.